-Push and release the REMOTE START button one time or allow the engine to run for the entire 15-minute cycle.
+Push and release the remote start button one time or allow the engine to run for the entire 15-minute cycle.

-NOTE: To avoid unintentional shutdowns, the system will disable the one time push of the REMOTE START button for two seconds after receiving a valid Remote Start request.
+NOTE: To avoid unintentional shutdowns, the system will disable with a one time push of the remote start button for two seconds after receiving a valid remote start request.